International Research Travel Grant Program

 - Statement of financial support from an appropriate representative of other sources (leverage)

 - Indicate which co-applicant is a member of one of the APS units that sponsors ITGAP (specify which unit)

 - Outline of benefits to junior scientists, students, or post-docs from a developing country (2,000 characters maximum)

 - Description of the travel plan and budget (2,000 characters maximum)

 Applications received will be considered active for the current cycle without restricting re-application in subsequent cycles.
 The Executive Committee of FIP, with assistance from CISA, the APS Office of International Affairs, and other sponsoring APS units, will be responsible for managing the review process.
 Confidentiality of the reviews is assured.

 Awards are made on 6-month competitive cycles.
-Since 2004, fifty-two grants have been awarded.
+Since 2004, fifty-nine grants have been awarded.

 IRTGP Program Funding